oadeniran/news-classifier/README.md

 ## Notes

-As is the case with most ML projects, the data goes a long way in determining how effectie the model is Hopefully more data can be gotten to inmprove the model's generalization
+As is the case with most ML projects, the data goes a long way in determining how effectie the model is.

+Hopefully more data can be gotten to improve the model's generalization